 Penetration and initial knowledge of young North-American narrative exploded in a vertiginous way [...]
-Until this moment, intellectual contacts between both sides of the Atlantic had been migrated and the finantial well-being of the United States had not imposed on Europe as yet, at least not with the strength it would through the economic superiority which the Plan Marshall later meant (40).4 publishing sphere coincides with the massive introduction of North-American narrative in Europe.
+Until this moment, intellectual contacts between both sides of the Atlantic had been migrated and the finantial well-being of the United States had not imposed on Europe as yet, at least not with the strength it would through the economic superiority which the Plan Marshall later meant (40).5

+At such a moment of consolidation of the United States as a worldwide economic power, the presence of North-American literature in the Spanish publishing sphere coincides with the massive introduction of North-American narrative in Europe.
 In relation to this, our thesis will be that the choice of books edited and translated over this period conforms a web of thought on the part of vocational publishers who would take care of every single detail in the editing process, including having to confront serious logistic problems, both on the finantial and the ideological fronts.